Detectability of Supermassive Dark Stars with the Roman Space Telescope: Dark Stars

 \subsection{Death of Dark Stars and the Formation of Supermassive Black Holes}

 Dark stars will continue to shine and grow as long as there are situated in a dark matter rich environment that provides the fuel for their existence.
 The minihaloes they formed in will merge with other minihaloes, potentially providing a new fuel source for the DS.
 Further DM may be captured from the surroundings.
 Eventually the DM fuel will run out.
 At that point, in smaller DSs, the ignition of nuclear fusion in the star after the DM fuel is gone may lead to a period on the Zero Age Main Sequence (ZAMS) lasting $\sim 10^6$ years before collapse to a black hole.
 Supermassive Dark Stars heavier than $\sim 10^4 M_\odot$, on the other hand, will collapse directly to SMBHs.
-As such, supermassive dark stars offer an interesting explanation for the more than 50 SMBHs powering the high redshift ($z\gtrsim6.5$) quasars observed over the past decade~\citep[for statistical studies see][]{Wang:2019}.
-For instance, the most distant quasar observed, as of this writing, is J013-1806, at $z=7.642$, corresponding to just 670 Myrs after the Big Bang~\citep{Wang:2021}.
-This object is powered by a supermassive black hole of a mass $M_{BH}\sim 1.5 \times 10^9 M_\odot$.
-The existence of such an enormously large black hole when the universe was so young poses great challenges to the regular theories and models of SMBH formation and growth.
-For example a $1000 M_\odot$ BH seed ( the upper limit for the mass of a black hole (BH) formed by the collapse of a Pop~III star~\citep{Hirano:2014}) accreting continuously at the Eddington limit would reach a billion solar masses at redshifts of $z\sim 7$ only if this accretion process started at $z\sim 30$.
-Thus the observation of quasars powered by SMBHs more massive than $10^9 M_\odot$ at $z\gtrsim 7$ implies super-Eddington accretion, if we insist on having a Pop~III stellar seed for the initial BH.
-A much more natural explanation, as alluded to before, is to start with a supermassive seeds.
-The existence of J013-1806~\citep{Wang:2021} implies that, assuming accretion at the Eddington limit, that the seed black hole must have had a mass of $10^4-10^5 M_\odot$ if the growth begun at $z\sim 30-15$, i.e. 400-570 Myrs growth time via accretion.
-Supermassive dark stars are the ideal candidates for such massive BH seeds.\footnote{We mention here an alternative supermassive BH seed: direct collapse to black holes of very metal poor low angular momentum gas clouds via dynamical instabilities~\citep{Loeb:1994wv,Belgman:2006,Lodato:2006hw}.
-For a recent review see~\citet{Inayoshi:2020}} As soon as the DM fuel runs out the SMDS will convert almost instantaneously into a SMBH, and this process could happen at redshifts as high as $z\sim15$ or even higher.